-Current Applications: Waste Management / Burnsville Sanitary Landfill, Inc. and R.B.
-McGowan Company, Inc.
+Current Application: Waste Management / Burnsville Sanitary Landfill, Inc.

 Waste Management submitted a land use application to the City of Burnsville for a Development Stage Planned Unit Development (PUD) to expand the Waste Management landfill located at 2650 Cliff Road West.
 The request includes: